 Pursuant to that certain Recovery Services Agreement (the "MSP RH Series 01 Recovery Services Agreement"), dated as of October 23, 2020, by and between MSP Recovery Holdings Series 01, LLC ("MSP RH Series 01") and MSP Recovery, MSP Recovery provided services including identifying, processing, prosecuting, and recovering money for certain Claims of MSP RH Series 01.
 In return for these services, MSP RH Series 01 paid a one-time fee of approximately \$7.2 million and paid annual service fees of approximately \$3.0 million commencing January 1, 2021, subject to adjustment based on the aggregate value of Claims of MSP RH Series 01 that is subject to the MSP RH Series 01 Recovery Services Agreement.
-On March 29, 2023, this service fee agreement was terminated in connection with the series of agreements discussed in further detail in the Hazel Transactions section of Note 4, Asset Acquisitions, to the consolidated financial statements included elsewhere in this prospectus.
-See also Note 2, Basis of Presentation and Summary of Significant Accounting Policies, to the consolidated financial statements included elsewhere in this prospectus.
+On March 29, 2023, this service fee agreement was terminated in connection with the series of agreements discussed in further detail in the Hazel Transactions section of Note 4, Asset Acquisitions, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus.
+See also Note 2, Basis of Presentation and Summary of Significant Accounting Policies, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus.